-Applications are placed in the queue and processed on a first-come, first-served basis.
-View the application list, which will take you to the Open Access Same-Time Information System (OASIS) site.
+Applications are processed on a first-come, first-served basis.
+The application list will take you to the Open Access Same-Time Information System (OASIS) site.
 From the OASIS site, on the left menu bar, click “Generation Interconnection,” then “Generation Interconnection Queue.”

 Generator Interconnection Contacts